Plans to extend ERA permit rules to asphalt, cement and chemical factories

 What is the government proposing?

-According to the draft law, any operation that did not previously need an ERA permit must get provisional clearance within six months after the regulations go into force.
+According to the draft law, any operation within the 18 listed activities that did not previously need an ERA permit must get provisional clearance within six months after the regulations go into force.

 They will then have four years to submit an application for a full environmental permit.